 The first step to putting the right MRO process in place, according to Helen Alder, Head of Knowledge and Product Development at the Chartered Institute of Procurement and Supply, is to understand the value of getting it right.
 “Organisations don’t always understand what MRO is in the first place, and therefore they do not see the need to have a strategy to deal with MRO,” she explains.
 “There are a number of reasons why you should have an MRO strategy, but probably the most significant is that among the products you purchase will be items that would cause your operations to grind to a halt if they went wrong and you can’t replace them quickly.”

-“Ultimately, the most important thing is to keep your business running so that you don’t have downtime that incurs costs and affects profitability,” Adler adds.
+“Ultimately, the most important thing is to keep your business running so that you don’t have downtime that incurs costs and affects profitability,” Alder adds.
 “The answer is to have a very reliable set of approved suppliers that you can trust to have the products you need in stock.
 Part of the process is working with suppliers to identify which key products are essential for keeping your business running, and then making sure that this core list is stocked at all times.”

 It’s this potential cost in delaying a project that Alder believes manufacturers should focus on first and foremost.
 “With this sort of key component, price is not always the main factor,” she explains.
 “The importance of being able to get stock and have it delivered quickly makes it worth potentially paying a higher list price, because any delays in getting a critical part would cost the business much more in the long term.”

 By its nature, MRO purchases tend to cover a highly diverse range of products, so it’s vital that aerospace and defence companies have the right suppliers in place.
-“You need a supplier with expertise in the industry,” says Free.
+“You need a supplier with expertise in the industry,” says Sharp.
 “Someone who can bring specialist vendors to the table if needed, but have the capacity to deliver parts quickly, sometimes to remote locations (which are often used for testing).”

 "There could potentially be very serious consequences if the wrong parts found their way into an aircraft through maverick spending"Helen Alder, Head of Knowledge, Chartered Institute of Procurement & Supply

 The next issue to resolve is around who orders these parts, and how.
-“There is a constant battle around what is right for the engineer” says Free.
+“There is a constant battle around what is right for the engineer” says Sharp.
 “Engineers often have their own priorities and don’t look at the big picture in terms of overall spending and efficiency for the company.”